hsinwang5/Unity-Adventure-Game/README.md

 # Unity-Projects
-A respository/backup for unity games written in C# (javascript will be in a different repository).
+A respository/backup for a unity prototype adeventuer game.

-If any 3rd-party scripts are used they will be attributed at the top in comments.

 Youtube demo link: https://youtu.be/7A7M5Po5E0s